SeattlePosted: January 31, 2014

 The waterfront has some great views of the city as well.

 We ended our last night in Seattle by going back to the Space Needle and celebrating the end of the trip and the positive reaction to our short film at the festival.
 We had a lovely dinner at the Space Needle that night, but unfortunately it was far too foggy to have any view whatsoever.
 Which brings us back to Los Angeles, and some of the reasons I’m glad to make my home in a sunny city.
-Seattle, you were wonderful – but I think we can just be friends.
+Rainy cold places are nice to visit occasionally, but I can’t imagine having to live there.